-A College of the North Atlantic (CNA): CHILD CARE DAILY CARE RECORD - PART B: PRIMARY CAREGIVER SECTION is prepared daily by our ECEs.
-This daily written record outlines the sleeping, eating, and toileting patterns of every child who is in the infant homeroom.
+A College of the North Atlantic (CNA): CHILD CARE DAILY CARE RECORD - PART B: PRIMARY CAREGIVER SECTION is available daily by our ECEs upon request.
+This daily written record outlines the sleeping, eating, and toileting patterns of children.
 The original goes into the child's individual file after a parent has signed the report and have verified that a review has occurred.
 Copies are available for parents upon request.
-Completion of an evening College of the North Atlantic (CNA): CHILD CARE DAILY CARE RECORD - PART A: PARENT SECTION from the parents is also encouraged to assist with care of the infant while they are participating in our program.

-Please note: Parents in all homerooms can also avail of a College of the North Atlantic (CNA): CHILD CARE DAILY CARE RECORD - PART B: PRIMARY CAREGIVER SECTION upon request or at the recommendation of the child's ECE.
+Completion of an evening College of the North Atlantic (CNA): CHILD CARE DAILY CARE RECORD - PART A:PARENT SECTION from the parents requesting this record is also encouraged to assist with care of the child while they are participating in our program.